Ritchie Hicks, who has worked in the motor trade for over 20 years, provides motoring advice, tips and tricks.

 Defogging Your Windows: The Basics

-You'll need to tackle a couple of different angles if you're serious on stopping condensation in a car.
+You'll need to tackle a couple of different angles if you're serious about stopping condensation in a car.

 Condensation will go away under two conditions: either the air in your car is hot enough to keep the moisture from dropping out of it, or it is less moist overall.
 To get rid of the condensation, you'll need to heat the air up and make it less humid.

 The easiest thing to do is to turn on the defrost button, which turns on both the heat and the air conditioning system.
 You might think it's strange to turn on the air conditioning when it's already cold outside.
 But the idea is that the air conditioning removes moisture from the air, making it impossible for your windows to fog up.
 It's why you sometimes see a small puddle of water under your car when the air-conditioning has been running on a hot or humid day.

 If that doesn't work (or if you don't have air-con in your car), here are some other things that you can do to make sure you nip this problem in the bud.